Sir John Duckworth, 1st Baronet: Return to the West Indies

 Duckworth then set sail for the Leeward Islands to take on water, dispatching the 74-gun to reinforce the East Indies squadron.
 There, at Saint Kitts, he was joined on 21 January 1806 by the 74-gun ships and commanded by Sir Alexander Cochrane, and on 1 February a brig commanded by Nathaniel Day Cochrane, which brought news of French at San Domingo.
-The French had a squadron of five ships: the 120-gun Imperial, two 84-gun and two 74-gun ships and two frigates, under the command of Vice-Admiral Corentin Urbain Leissègues which escaped from Brest and sought to reinforce the French forces at San Domingo with about 1,000 troops.
+The French had a squadron of five ships: the 120-gun Imperial, two 84-gun and two 74-gun ships and two frigates, under the command of Counter-admiral Corentin Urbain Leissègues which escaped from Brest and sought to reinforce the French forces at San Domingo with about 1,000 troops.

 Arriving at San Domingo on 6 February 1806, Duckworth found the French squadron with its transports anchored in the Occa bay.
 The French commander immediately hurried to sea, forming a line of battle as they went.
 Duckworth gave the signal to form two columns of four and three ships of the line.